-5.2 Imposition of Interim Suspension: Director of Student Conduct may impose an interim suspension prior to a formal hearing or other disposition of allegations against a student when the Director of Student Conduct has reasonable cause to believe that a student’s presence on University premises presents: (a) a significant risk of substantial harm to the student, other individuals, or property; or (b) an ongoing threat of disrupting the normal operations of the University.
+11.2 Imposition of Interim Suspension: Director of Student Conduct may impose an interim suspension prior to formal proceedings or other disposition of allegations against a student when the Director of Student Conduct has reasonable cause to believe that a student’s presence on University premises presents: (a) a significant risk of substantial harm to the student, other individuals, or property; or (b) an ongoing threat of disrupting the normal operations of the University.

 a) Notice.
 If the Director of Student Conduct imposes an interim suspension, then the student will receive written confirmation of the interim suspension.
 The notice will state the facts and circumstances warranting the interim suspension, the conditions of the interim suspension that an administrative hold will be placed on the student’s account, and the student’s review rights.

 b) Review.
-Within three (3) academic days of the imposition of the interim suspension, the student may petition the Dean of Students or designee to review the reliability of the information concerning the alleged harm or ongoing threat.
+Within three (3) academic days of the imposition of the interim suspension, the student may petition the Vice President of Student Success or designee to review the reliability of the information concerning the alleged harm or ongoing threat.
 The petition for review must be in writing and may include evidence supporting the student’s position that the student does not pose or no longer poses a significant risk of substantial harm to the individual, others, or property or an ongoing threat of disrupting the normal operations of the University.

 c) Final Determination.
-If, after considering the petition for review and evidence, the Dean of Students or designee affirms the decision to interim suspend, the matter will proceed promptly to a hearing without undue delay, unless additional time is requested by the student.
-However, if, after considering the petition for review and evidence, the Dean of Students or designee determines that the student has established by a preponderance of the evidence that the student does not pose or no longer poses a significant risk of substantial harm to the individual, others, or property or an ongoing threat of disrupting the normal operations of the University, the interim suspension will be lifted and the matter will proceed according to the normal process, up to and through a hearing, if required.
+If, after considering the petition for review and evidence, the Vice President of Student Success or designee affirms the decision to interim suspend, the matter will proceed promptly without undue delay, unless additional time is requested by the student.
+However, if, after considering the petition for review and evidence, the Vice President of Student Success or designee determines that the student has established by a preponderance of the evidence that the student does not pose or no longer poses a significant risk of substantial harm to the individual, others, or property or an ongoing threat of disrupting the normal operations of the University, the interim suspension will be lifted and the matter will proceed according to the normal process.

-6.2 This provision only applies to violations of this Student Code of Conduct and is not related to any criminal prosecution.
+12.2 This provision only applies to violations of this Student Code of Conduct and is not related or applicable to any criminal prosecution.